haveanicedaymydear/Assistant-Autogen/readme.md

 -   Each PDF is read, its text is extracted, cleaned, and then saved as a `.txt` file in the `/processed_docs` directory.
 This ensures that the AI agents work with a clean, consistent data source.

 **Stage 2: Concurrent Sectional Generation**
--   The system initiates a writer and validator team for each of the 3 document sections.
+-   The system initiates a writer and validator team for each of the document sections.
 -   Using `asyncio`, these teams work in parallel, up to the concurrency limit set in `config.py`.
+-   For each section, it first fetches the correct source documents, applying any section-specific exclusions as defined in config.py.
+This requires a strict naming convention for appendix documents.

 **Stage 3: The Write-Validate-Refine Loop**
 -   For each section, the process is as follows: